cksystemsteaching/selfie/manuscript/encoding.md

 ## Integers

 Numbers are important and computers are incredibly good at working with them.
 Not surprisingly, it is very easy to talk about numbers in C\* and compute with them.
-For now, we look at how numbers are represented in source code and how they are encoded in memory.
+For now, we look at how numbers are represented in source code and how they are encoded in digital memory.
 Numbers in selfie are *signed integers*, that is, whole numbers, positive or negative.

 [Integer](https://en.wikipedia.org/wiki/Integer "Integer")
 : A number that can be written without a fractional component (from the Latin integer meaning "whole").
 For example, 21, 4, 0, and −2048 are integers, while 9.75 and 5.5 are not.
 The set of integers consists of zero (0), the natural numbers (1, 2, 3, ...), also called whole, counting, or positive numbers, and their additive inverses (the negative numbers, that is −1, −2, −3, ...).